-Now, clip the spare locking biner through the “ear” of your belay device.
+Now, clip the spare locking carabiner through the “ear” of your belay device.

-Then, clip that biner onto your belay loop.
-(Be sure all biners are locked.)
+Then, clip that carabiner onto your belay loop.
+(Be sure all carabiners are locked.)

 You’re now in “Grigri” auto locking belay mode.
 You can pull in slack rope as your climber moves up, but if your second falls, the device will lock.